desara-fen/Avrae_CAIN_Sheet/cain_setup_help.md

 - `-hair` - hair color
 - `-eyes` - eye color
-- `-virtue` - the virtue your exorcist follows, if any ** **
+- `-virtue` - the virtue your exorcist follows, if any
+- `-sheet` - the link to your exorcist's sheet
+** **
 __Integer Arguments__
 *Numbers only.*